mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

 * Like the leaders of the French Enlightenment, Lessing was a passionate advocate of religious toleration; he gave fullest expression to this advocacy in his drama *Nathan the Wise* (1779).

+## Immanuel Kant (1724–1804)

+* The first eleven years of his professorship were spent by Kant in developing his own original system, which was published in 1781 in *The Critique of Pure Reason*.
+This work established him as one of the greatest philosophers of the modern age.
+* Kant distinguishes two modes of knowledge: knowledge *a priori* and knowledge *a posteriori*.
+We know a truth *a posteriori* if we know it through experience; we know it *a priori* if we know it independently of all experience.
+Kant agreed with Locke that all our knowledge begins with experience, but he did not believe that it all arose from experience.
+MK: well, what exactly is the difference between “begin” and “arose” here?
+  There are some things that we know *a priori*, fundamental truths that are not mere generalizations from experience.
+Among the judgments that we make *a priori* some are analytic, and some are synthetic.
+In an analytic judgment such as “all bodies are extended” we are merely making explicit in the predicate something that is already contained in the concept of the subject.
+But in a synthetic judgment the predicate adds something to the content of the subject: Kant's example is ‘all bodies are heavy’.
+All *a prosteriori* propositions are synthetic and all analytic propositions are *a priori*.
+Can there be propositions that are synthetic and yet a *a priori*?
+Kant believes that there are.
+For him, mathematics offers examples of synthetic *a priori* truths.
+Most importantly, there must be propositions that are both *a priori* and synthetic if it is ever going to be possible to make a genuine science out of metaphysics.
+* The philosopher's first task is to make plain the nature and limits of the powers of the mind.
+Like medieval and rationalist philosophers before him, Kant distinguishes sharply between senses and intellect; but within intellect he makes a new distinction of his own between understanding and reason.
+The understanding operates in combination with the senses in order to provide human knowledge: through the senses, objects are given to us;
+  through the understanding, they are made thinkable.
+Experience has a content, provided by the senses, and a structure, determined by the understanding.
+Reason, by contrast with understanding, is the intellect's endeavor to go beyond what understanding can achieve.
+When divorced from experience it is ‘pure reason’, and it is this which is the target of Kant's criticism.
+* ‘Transcendental’ means something goes beyond and behind the deliverances of actual experience, and in his dialectic Kant has three principal
+  targets: metaphysical psychology, metaphysical cosmology, and metaphysical theology.
+‘Pure reason’, he tells us, ‘furnished the idea for a transcendental doctrine of the soul, for a transcendental science of the world, and finally for a transcendental knowledge of God.’
+In turn he tests to destruction the three notions of an immaterial immortal soul, of a surveyable cosmic whole, and of an absolutely necessary being.
+* In his sixties Kant turned his attention to ethics and aesthetics in three seminal works: *Fundamental principles of the metaphysics of morals* (1785), *The critique of practical reason* (1788), and *The Critique of Judgment* (1790).
+In the first two of these he aimed to set out critically the synthetic *a priori* principles of practical reason just as he had, in his first *Critique*, set out the synthetic *a priori* principles of theoretical reason.
+* In 1793 he published a semi-theological work, entitled *Religion within the bounds of reason alone*, which offered a reinterpretation of several Christian doctrines, and in 1795, in the midst of the French revolutionary wars, he wrote a pamphlet *On perpetual peace*.
+In 1797 he published *The conflict of the faculties* on the relationship between theology and philosophy.
+In 1797 he amplified his moral system in *The metaphysics of morals*.